open-mmlab/mmengine/docs/en/common_usage/debug_tricks.md

 )
 ```

-Reopen training
+Launch training again

 ```bash
 python tools/train.py configs/resnet/resnet18_8xb16_cifar10.py
 ```

-Accord to following.
-The number of iterator has been changed to `313`, which can finished an epoch faster than before.
+As we can see, the number of iterations has changed to `313`.
+Compared to before, this can complete an epoch faster.

 ```
 02/20 14:44:58 - mmengine - INFO - Epoch(train)   [1][100/313]  lr: 1.0000e-01  eta: 0:31:09  time: 0.0154  data_time: 0.0004  memory: 214  loss: 2.1852